 25g black olives, halved

 1. In a deep frying pan, heat a big drizzle of olive oil over a low-medium heat.
-Add the onions and fennel with a big pinch of salt and sweat down gently for 10 minutes until completely softened and translucent.
+Add the onions and fennel with a big pinch of salt and cook down gently for 10 minutes, until completely softened and translucent.

 2. Turn up the heat and fry the onions for 2-3 minutes until slightly caramelised and golden.
-Add the tomato paste and garlic and fry for 2 minute until fragrant.
+Add the tomato paste, capers, chilli and garlic and fry for 2 minute until fragrant.

 3. Add the orzo and mix all together.
 Pour in the passata and top up with water until the orzo is just covered with liquid.
 Add a generous amount of salt, bring to the boil and simmer for 8 minutes or until the orzo is cooked al dente.
 Stir occasionally and top up with water if it looks a little dry.
 The orzo should now have formed a thickened creamy tomato sauce.